-Rates include a buffet breakfast of fresh orange juice, yoghurt, fruits and berries, cheese and cold cuts, pastries and cooked dishes such as eggs and bacon.
-Guests can also help themselves to home-baked cake and soft drinks throughout the day.
+Rates include a full breakfast of fresh orange juice, yoghurt, fruits and berries, cheese and cold cuts, pastries and cooked dishes such as eggs and bacon.
+Guests can also help themselves to home-baked cakes throughout the day.

-Owner Jeanette worked hand in hand with Ilse Crawford – the design queen of Soho House fame – to create the magazine-worthy interiors.
+Owner Jeanette worked hand in hand with Ilse Crawford to create the magazine-worthy interiors.
 Among the treasure trove of coloured-glass ornaments, chic Michael Anastassiades lights and gleaming brass cabinets, the dining chairs caught our eye: having bought a few of the studded coffee-hued beauties in local markets, Jeanette scoured the globe to complete the set of 12 – a true labour of love.

 At the hotel

 Patio garden, sauna, treatment room, gym, lounge, book and DVD library, glasshouse, free WiFi throughout.
-In rooms: flatscreen TV, iPad, iPod dock, minibar, Kiehl’s toiletries.
+In rooms: flatscreen TV, iPad, iPod dock, minibar, Susanne Kaufmann toiletries.
 A DVD player, kettle and microwave are available on request.

 Our favourite rooms